 How?
-It’s all in the details!
-Here are some local southeast Michigan moms’ best tips for creating fabulous pint-sized birthday parties on a budget we all can live with.
+It’s all in the details.
+Here are some local metro Detroit moms’ best tips for creating fabulous pint-sized birthday parties on a budget we all can live with.

-“I do a lot of dollar store shopping, and Michaels dollar section, for everything from decorations to party favors,” says Jennifer Jasgur, a self-professed “birthday party queen.”
+“I do a lot of dollar store shopping – and the dollar section at Michaels – for everything from decorations to party favors,” says Jennifer Jasgur, a self-professed “birthday party queen.”
 The Birmingham mom loves throwing parties for her two daughters – and she does it without breaking the bank.

 “I did a woodland fairy theme,” Jasgur says of one party.
-“We had 6-foot-tall papier-mache trees.
+“We had six-foot-tall papier-mache trees.
 I get a lot of ideas by going online and making things myself.”

 Think outside the box